ezsystems/ezplatform/doc/apache2/Readme.md

         DocumentRoot /var/www/ezplatform/web
         DirectoryIndex app.php

+        # Set default timeout to 90s, and max upload to 48mb
+        TimeOut 90
+        LimitRequestBody 49152

         <Directory /var/www/ezplatform/web>
             Options FollowSymLinks
             AllowOverride None
-            # Depending on your global Apache settings, you may uncomment this:
+            # Depending on your global Apache settings, you may need to comment this:
             Require all granted
         </Directory>